-You must report if a pollutant (such as oil or hazardous cleaning products) is released from your boat into the water.
+To aid in the protections of the marine environment, you must report if a pollutant (such as oil or hazardous cleaning products) is released from your boat into the water.
 Call the U.S. Coast Guard toll-free at 1-800-424-8802 and be prepared to report the following information to the National Response Centre:

 - The location of the release.